Indian Prime Minister Narendra Modi delivers international re-election speech in the United Arab Emirates - ExBulletin

 Indian Prime Minister Narendra Modi delivers international re-election speech in the United Arab Emirates

-ABU MUREIKHA, United Arab Emirates (AP) Indian Prime Minister Narendra Modi delivered a re-election speech on the world stage Wednesday in the United Arab Emirates, describing his years in power as promoting minimum government and maximum governance.
+ABU MUREIKHA, United Arab Emirates (AP) Indian Prime Minister Narendra Modi delivered a re-election speech on the world stage Wednesday in the United Arab Emirates, describing his years in power as promoting minimum government and governance maximum.

 Modi's comments come as he prepares for the inauguration of a stone Hindu temple near Abu Dhabi, the country's capital, after meeting the Emirati leader whom he repeatedly described as his brother.
 The personal touch appears aimed at further strengthening ties with the UAE, an oil-rich country that serves India's energy needs while also serving as home to some 3.5 million of its compatriots abroad.